Megislava/Alaskan-Obsidian/CyberSec/Theory/Programming Languages/C/Intro.md

 		- `enum Mocniny x, y; ` is valid
 - `extern`
 	- variable is stored and initialized somewhere else then the function definition
+	- used for global variables
+	- stored in static part of the program
+	- visible in declated module and the ones with `extern`
+	- lifes the whole program life
 		```c
 		extern int sum;
 		extern void factorial(int n);